Extraterritoriality of Princess Margriet's birth: Background

-In 1940, Germany invaded the Netherlands and the Dutch royal family went into exile, with Crown Princess Juliana taking refuge in Ottawa, the capital of Canada.
-In September 1942 it was announced that Juliana was pregnant with her third child, which raised a problem for the succession.
-(Note: As Juliana was the heir apparent with two daughters, her third child was potentially second in line to the throne if a boy or fourth in line to the throne if a girl.)
+In 1940, Germany invaded the Netherlands and the Dutch royal family went into exile.
+Princess Juliana, daughter of Queen Wilhelmina and heir presumptive to the throne, took refuge in Ottawa, the capital of Canada.
+In September 1942, it was announced that Juliana was pregnant with her third child, which raised a problem for the succession.
+Her third child was potentially second in line to the throne if a boy or fourth in line to the throne if a girl.
 The Dutch constitution was clear that no person born on foreign soil could be in the royal succession.
 (Note: The revision of 1983 amended the exclusion criteria into Article 29 of the Constitution of the Netherlands such that an Act of Parliament requiring two-thirds majority could exclude an individual from the hereditary succession "if exceptional circumstances necessitate.")

 In November, Juliana's secretary, William van Tets, contacted Canada's Department of External Affairs regarding the problem of having a Dutch royal heir born a British subject.
 (Note: Canada was then a dominion of the British Empire and under the principle of jus soli anyone born in Canada was legally a natural-born British subject with Canadian nationality.
 Canadian citizenship was non-substantive prior to passage of the Canadian Citizenship Act, 1946.)
 The department's legal advisor John Erskine Read devised a manner of avoiding this circumstance by enacting a temporary extraterritorial space for the birth of the heir.

 A legal team led by Deputy Minister of Justice Frederick P. Varcoe wrote the legislation in the form of a proclamation which was approved by cabinet.
 An order-in-council was then issued through Governor General Alexander Cambridge, 1st Earl of Athlone, (Note: The governor general's wife, Princess Alice, Countess of Athlone, was Juliana's aunt, and they had initially hosted Juliana and her family at their official residence, Rideau Hall.) to enact the legislation by statutory instrument.
 (Note: Some media sources refer to the order as a "royal decree".
 However, under Canadian constitutional law, the monarch has no power to legislate; only Parliament can do so, either by a statute which directly regulates an issue, or by a statute which authorises delegated legislation, such as an order-in-council authorised by the federal Cabinet: Peter Hogg and Wade Wright, Constitutional Law of Canada, 5th ed.
 (Thomson Reuters (looseleaf; current to 2024)), paras.
 1:9, 2:4; John Mark Keyes, Executive Legislation, 2nd ed.
 (LexisNexis: 2010), pp. 26-27: "Delegated".)